mlegenhausen/grunt-ng-constant/README.md

 A boolean to activate or deactivate the automatic wrapping.
 A string which will wrap the result of file, use the `{%= __ngModule %}` variable to indicate where to put the generated module content.
 See the "Custom Wrap Option" section for further informations.

-#### options.template
-Type: `String`
-Default value: `grunt.file.read('constant.tpl.ejs')`
-Optional

-Custom template for creating the output constants file.
-Defaults to the default constants template file if none provided.

-#### options.delimiters
-Type: `String`
-Default value: `ngconstant` which sets the delimiters to `{%` and `%}`.
-Make sure that you do not use the same delimiters as your grunt configuration or get unwanted behaviour.
-Optional

 #### options.serializer
 Type: `String|Function`
 Default value: `jju`